Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Maximum Likelihood Estimation

 \subsection{Convergence Criteria}

 For all three algorithms, ECME, PECME, and ADECME, we employ the same stopping criterion:

 where $\hat{\boldsymbol{\vartheta}}_{i}^{(t+1)}$ denotes the $i$-th element of the vector of parameters of interest at the current iteration, and $\epsilon$ is a small positive number, such as $1 \times 10^{-7}$.
-We did not use the change of the observed log-likelihood, which is another commonly used stopping criterion, because in the large sample setting, the evaluation of observed log-likelihood is very time-consuming and eventually slows down all three algorithms.
-As suggested by \citet{wu1983convergence}, multiple random initial values should be used to avoid proposed algorithms stop at a local stationary point.
+We did not use the change of the observed log-likelihood, which is another commonly used stopping criterion.
+This is due to our large sample setting, where the evaluation of observed log-likelihood is very time-consuming and eventually slows down all three algorithms.
+As suggested by \citet{wu1983convergence}, multiple random initial values should be used to avoid the proposed algorithms halt at a local stationary point.
 Additionally, we suggest imposing a cap on the maximum number of iterations, set to $1000$, to prevent situations where the random initial values are too distant from the true values, potentially leading to excessively long computation times.